PipeItToDevNull/PLN/README.md

     - Tab file icons are removed
 - Scrollbars are hidden until hovered over
 - A frameless mac window no longer has sidebar icons under the window buttons
+- Coloured file explorer
+- The View icons can be inverted in Style Settings.
+It never made sense to me that you had the edit icon in reading mode and vice versa.
+- Links
+    - Internal links are not underlined
+    - Unresolved links are not transparent, and appear like any other internal link
+    - External link icons are removed

 ### Embeds
 - Embeds are stripped of all "indicators" and flow as written text
 - H1-3 of embeds are hidden with options to hide all headers or no headers via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).

-### Links
-- Internal links are not underlined
-- Unresolved links are not transparent, and appear like any other internal link
-- External link icons are removed

 ### Dataview
 - Styling is removed like embeds so they flow like written text.
 Edits can be toggled via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
 - Hide the item count on task lists

-### Custom checkboxes
+### Custom checkboxes (Requires Style Settings community plugin)
 - Completed tasks are not crossed out
 - I added various checkboxes that can be seen in the images.
     ```